kushalpagolu/Emotiv_Epoc_X_Tello_Control/README.md

 #### 2.2 Spectral Features

+This measures the "randomness" or "uncertainty" of the frequency content in the EEG signal.

 **Relative Band Power:**

+We divide the EEG signal into different frequency bands (alpha, beta, theta, delta, gamma), and we measure the "power" (strength) of each band.

+This is like measuring how loud each instrument is in an orchestra.
+Different mental states are associated with different patterns of band power.
+For example, alpha power might be higher when you're relaxed.

+Math Behind Band Power: Essentially, you're calculating the area under the power spectral density (PSD) curve for each band.
+The PSD tells you how much power is present at each frequency.

 $$
 P_{band} = \frac{\int_{f_l}^{f_h} PSD(f)df}{\int_{1}^{50} PSD(f)df}
 $$

 **Spectral Entropy:**

+A high spectral entropy means that the signal is spread out across many frequencies (more random), while a low spectral entropy means that the signal is concentrated in a few frequencies (more predictable).

+Math Behind Spectral Entropy: You start with the PSD (power spectral density), which shows the power of the signal at each frequency.
+You then normalize this PSD to get a probability distribution, and finally, you calculate the entropy of this distribution using Shannon's formula.

 $$
 H_{spec} = -\sum_{f} P(f)\log P(f)